scikit-hep/cabinetry/README.md

 ### Interactions with other existing frameworks

-While ambitious, it would be great to be able to translate configurations of other existing frameworks into a `pytfc` configuration, to be able to easily run detailed comparisons.
+While ambitious, it would be great to be able to translate configurations of other existing frameworks into a `cabinetry` configuration, to be able to easily run detailed comparisons.
 Some relevant work for [TRExFitter](https://gitlab.cern.ch/TRExStats/TRExFitter) exists [here](https://github.com/alexander-held/TRExFitter-config-translation).

 ### Where to specify file paths